dssg/cincinnati/README.md

 Before training a model, efit the `default.yaml` configuration file to select which model to train and features to include.
 Documentation is on the file.

-###Run the model

-To run a model using the `default.yaml` configuration file:

-    python -m blight_risk_prediction.model

-Run `python -m blight_risk_prediction.model --help`  to see other options available.

 ###Preparing results for a field test

 If the `prepare_field_test` in the configuration file, predictions such test will be saved on `$OUTPUT_FOLDER/field_test_predictions`.
 Make sure that folder exists.